nickfaraco/zmk-config/README.md

 # zmk-config

+> **Warning**
+> The 30-keys version of this keymap is still under development.
+As a
+> consequence, the README hereafter is not updated.
+While some information here
+> might still hold true, please refer to the keymap file itself (or to the
+> image below) for more details.

+> **Note**
+> The drawing at the end of this page is automatically updated at each commit
+> via a Github actions workflow.
+You can refer to that to get a sense of the
+> keymap I'm currently using.
+Some glyphs may not make sense to you, please
+> refer to the keymap file and drawing config file in such case.

 This is a [ZMK](https://zmk.dev) config repo for my 34/36-keys Chocofi keyboard, arranged in 3 rows and 5 columns with 3 thumb keys on each side, using the Canary layout.